College - Pricing FAQ

 - Facilitating career exploration and recommending college majors that ultimately pave the way for professional fit and success.

 Families researching the pricing and plans of multiple companies will soon find that our rates are significantly lower than nearly every comparable provider.
 We keep rates relatively low because we can and because we want to.
 Initially, as school-based counselors and higher education researchers, we sought work more practical and lucrative than that available in an academic setting, but that still enabled us to do what we loved: helping a diverse group of students enroll and succeed in higher education.
 Over the past decade, we have been able to develop an online presence and remote-based model that allows us to deliver services in an effective and efficient manner, while serving an increasingly broad array of families.
 Ultimately, we have been fortunate enough to build a business that contributes to more than one bottom line.

-If necessary, student/families are allowed to pay fees for our Comprehensive Plan in 2-to-3 equal installments over the course of one year.
-If a student joins as a second-semester high school junior, high school senior, or prospective college transfer, the family must pay all fees by December 1 of the current calendar year.
+If necessary, student/families are allowed to pay fees for our Comprehensive Plan in two equal installments over the course of 6-12 months.
+All fees are due by August 1 of the student’s 12th grade year.